knath2000/luminous-verses-api/memory-bank/progress.md

 - **✅ NEW: All 114 surah descriptions populated with scholarly content from JSON data.**
 - **✅ FIXED: Data quality issue for Surah 13 resolved with proper Ar-Ra'd description.**
 - The `get-metadata` endpoint provides a default response when no `type` parameter is specified.
-- User bookmarks functionality working with corrected field names matching database schema.
+- **✅ USER BOOKMARKS API**: User bookmarks functionality is fully working with corrected CORS, Prisma model casing, proper data handling, and **integrated with Stack Auth**.
 - **✅ NEW: Comprehensive transliteration API endpoint (`/api/v1/get-transliterations`) with full functionality.**
 - **✅ NEW: Complete Quran transliteration database with 6,236 verses from Tanzil.net.**
 - **✅ NEW: Multiple format options (raw, clean, formatted HTML, all) for transliteration display.**